algorand/stateful-teal-auction-demo/README.md

-These scripts assume that `goal` is in your $PATH and that $ALGORAND_DATA is set correctly.
+These scripts assume that
+- `goal` is in your $PATH
+- $ALGORAND_DATA is set correctly
+- $INDEXER_URL is set correctly ("localhost:8980" is the Indexer's default)

 # Non-interactive demo